Wide Reads

 Context: Describing Madame Duval's attempt to rewrite history

-Lady Howard sees right through Duval's manipulation - she wants to blame others for problems she created.
-This reveals both Lady Howard's sharp judgment and Duval's character flaws.
+Lady Howard sees right through Duval's manipulation.
+Duval wants to blame others for problems she created, which reveals both Howard's sharp judgment and Duval's refusal to accept responsibility.

 In Today's Words: